elliottim/elliottim.github.io/tipsandtricks.md

 - *Health* is located on the top left to the right of items, and can be made of many types of hearts.

 - *Attributes* are located on the left side of the screen in a list fashion.
 This is an option called the Found Hud added with the Afterbirth+ DLC.
+Attributes can also be found on the pause menu.

 - *Trinkets* are located on the bottom left.